prioritizing remote workforce cybersecurity

 Scanning for loopholes

-Regular network scans: Employ vulnerability scanning tools like Nessus or OpenVAS to routinely scan your network for weaknesses.
-These tools will identify vulnerabilities in software, configurations, or missing patches that could be exploited by attackers.
+Regular network scans: Use vulnerability scanning tools like Nessus or OpenVAS to scan your network for weaknesses routinely.
+These tools will identify vulnerabilities in software, configurations, or missing patches that attackers could exploit.

 Recognizing and avoiding phishing attacks